4d/docs/website/translated_docs/es/Tags/tags.md

 <P>Welcome to <!--#4DTEXT vtSiteName-->!</P>
 ```

-The value of the 4D variable `vtSiteName` will be inserted in the HTML page when it is sent.
+Just like the `4DTEXT` tag, this tag lets you assess a 4D variable or expression that returns a value, and insert it as an HTML expression.
 This value is inserted as simple text, special HTML characters such as ">" are automatically escaped.

 You can also insert 4D expressions.
 You can for example directly insert the contents of a field (`<!--#4DTEXT [tableName]fieldName-->`), an array element (`<!--#4DTEXT tabarr{1}-->`) or a method returning a value (`<!--#4DTEXT mymethod-->`).
 The expression conversion follows the same rules as the variable ones.
 Moreover, the expression must comply with 4D syntax rules.

 > For security reasons, it is recommended to use this tag when processing data introduced from outside the application, in order to prevent the [insertion of malicious code](#prevention-of-malicious-code-insertion).

-In case of an evaluation error, the inserted text will appear as `<!--#4DTEXT myvar--> : ## error # error code`.
+In case of an evaluation error, the inserted text will appear as `<!--#4DTEXT myvar-->: ## error # error code`.

 - You must use process variables.
 - You can display the content of a picture field.
 However, it is not possible to display the content of a picture array item.
 - It is possible to display the contents of an object field by means of a 4D formula.
-For example, you can write `<!--#4DTEXT OB Get:C1224([Rect]Desc;\"color\")-->`.
+For example, you can write `<!--#4DTEXT OB Get: C1224([Rect]Desc;\"color\")-->`.
 - You will usually work with Text variables.
 However, you can also use BLOB variables.
 You just need to generate BLOBs in `Text without length` mode.